About

 We do not bundle ERP into accounting.

 HR, Procurement, and CRM are real workflows but they are NOT part of the core accounting tier.
 They are opt-in add-ons, separately scoped and separately priced, with their own database schemas and RBAC.
-Customers who only want bookkeeping pay only for bookkeeping.
+Sellers who only want bookkeeping pay only for bookkeeping.

 We do not use Customer Data to train models.